karensheng/Airbnb_Regulation/README.md

 2. Room Type and Property Type:

 Approximately 54.6% of the listings overall are entire home or apartments whereas 40.4% of the listings are for private rooms.
 Unsurprisingly, only 5% of the listings are for a shared room.
+Right now, when someone visits Airbnb's website, she/he will discover that under the "Home Type" filter tab, there is an additional category called "Hotel Room (Have a private or shared room in a boutique hotel, hostel, and more)".
+However, this change is not reflected in the data as of May 2019.

-It's noteworthy that the categorization of property types (e.g. apartment, house, loft, condominium) is not standardized in the data.
+At first glimpse, the categorization of property types (e.g. apartment, house, loft, condominium) does not appear to be standardized in the data.
 For instance,"apartment" "house" and "condominium" combined account for 89.72% of the listings of private home.
-However, there are in total 35 categories in property type (e.g. boat, bus).
+However, there are in total 35 categories in property type including "Tiny House" and "Treehouse".
+Browsing the search page on Airbnb reveals that in addition to "property type", there is a filter called "Unique Homes" where a guest could check categories like "Tiny House" and "Treehouse".
+This seemingly trivial finding highlights the importance of first-hand experience with any given product for any data science exercises.

 ![image](Images/pct%20by%20room%20type.png)